drawwithcode/2022-group-project-group07/README.md

 ```

 The main spiral is accompanied by a background sound, which resembles to a mermaid's song.
+Some browsers require an interaction with the webpage, such as a touch, in order to let the audio start.

 ```javascript
 // preload of background sound